 - 62% of customers believe that having knowledgeable employees is among the most important aspects that a company should have in order to provide good customer service.

-- 50% of consumers give any brand just 1 week to respond to a query before they stop doing business with them and move on to a competitor.
+- 50% of consumers give any brand just one week to respond to a query before they stop doing business with them and move on to a competitor.

-And, to complement all your regular customer service channels, you need to implement a customer service knowledge base if you hope to deliver a timely and high quality service to your users.
+And, to complement all your regular customer service channels, you need to implement a customer service knowledge base if you hope to deliver timely and high-quality service to your users.

-Better employee efficiency: Implementing a powerful knowledge base program with easy access to FAQs and articles on commonly faced difficulties, allows employees to improve their personal knowledge, getting more efficient over time.
+Better employee efficiency: Implementing a smart knowledge base program with easy access to FAQs and articles on commonly faced difficulties, allows employees to improve their personal knowledge, getting more efficient over time.

 Better and consistent support: Knowledge bases are living documents that are improved over time.
 As the quality of a knowledge base improves, so does the support quality and information available across multiple support channels.